-Several Australian developers are claiming that apartment living is now the top choice for older Australians who want to either downsize or have a home with level access in the front door.
-However, it’s arguably no real choice if all you have to choose from is a retirement village or an apartment.
-While apartments usually provide a level entry, the internal design of the dwelling may not in fact support people as they age.
+While apartments usually provide a level entry, the internal design of the dwelling may not support people as they age.
 Apartment kitchen design is an important consideration and is tackled in an article from Korea.
-The design parameters are geared around wheelchair circulation spaces which means a hopper frame or wheeled walker would work as well.
+Wheelchair circulation spaces are the key element which means the designs suit other mobility devices.
 The article includes several drawings of different sized kitchen layouts based on the analysis of user reach range and other capabilities.